Sumo Bots

 Buck converters

 Buck converters are a type of DC-DC converter (which means they use a switching device as a MOSFET transistor) that lowers a voltage input while also increasing output current.
-They are generally more power efficiency than linear regulators but come at cost of increased complexity, sometimes needing an additional inductor.
+They are generally more power efficient than linear regulators but come at cost of increased complexity, sometimes needing an additional inductor.

 Advantages